bathmer/hello_world/README.md

 Hello

-I'm Gil and I love to program with python mainly in the areas of AI, Machine Learning, Data Science and Data Analisys.
+I'm Gil and I love to program with python mainly in the areas of AI, Machine Learning, Data Science and Data Analysis.
 (I don't know much about those areas but I'm here to learn ^_^)